codeporting-translator/Docs/en/native/cs2cpp/developer-guide/codeporting-native-cs2cpp-configuration-file/configuration-file-options.md

 | true | Complex property assignments use lambdas. |
 | false | Complex property assignments are translated using default approach. |

 **Default value**: false

 ### allow_interface_members_base_class_impl ###

-In C#, members of interface can be implemented in the base class.
+In C++, members of interface can be implemented in the base class.
 In C#, there's no way doing so.
 This option generates required calls in child class; however, this can overcomplicate output code in some cases.

-{{< highlight cpp >}}
+{{< highlight cs >}}
 public interface IFoo
 {
    void Do(int i, string s);